ABOUT US

 Being a nonprofit doesn’t mean we don’t have to generate money—it just means all the money goes back to the mission.
 Our new home on Ezzard Street was a $2.9 million project (for which we raised $1.25 million), and we are in dire need of an expansion to house classes and administration!

-We have seven full-time staff members, and we work with at least 70 paid artists annually, and our annual operating budget is around $2 million.
+We have seven full-time staff members, we work with at least 70 paid artists annually, and our annual operating budget is around $2 million.